Kongstad/Master-thesis-code/README.md

-# Repository regarding Master Thesis
+# Master Thesis on detecting chemical compositions through remote sensing and machine learning.
-Github containing python code written as a part of my master thesis pipeline.
+This Github repository contains python code written as a part of my master thesis pipeline.
 This is a small demonstration.

 ### There are 4 jupyter files indicative of the process from obtaining satellite imagery to producing a training result through the VGG16 network.